 Clarify your interests and goals.
 Use Career Services!
-The office is open 8 a.m. to 4:30 p.m.
-Make an appointment or take advantage of workshops before each career fair.
-Schedule an appointment through your DR 2.0 - DIGGERecruiting account, email careerservices@mtech.edu or call 406-496-4140 for more information.
+The office is open 7:30 a.m. to 5:00 p.m. during the school year and 7:30 a.m. to 4:00 p.m. in the summer.
+Make an appointment or take advantage of workshops prior to each career fair.
+For more information call 406-496-4140.

 Review the list of employers attending the fair and research the companies with whom you are most interested in visiting.
-Search Career Fair+ by what companies are recruiting in your major.
+Search DIGGERecruiting by what companies are recruiting in your major.

 Most companies have their information on their website.
-Look for information on the company's history and careers available.
+Look for information on company's history and careers available.
 It is imperative that you have some knowledge about their policies, philosophies, products, services, location, and similar information.

-Prepare a "focused" resume relevant to the particular employers you have researched and plan to talk to at the fair.
+Prepare a "focused" resume that will be relevant to the particular employers you have researched and plan to talk to at the fair.

-Prepare a "generic" resume without a focused objective, that can be used for other employers you talk to at the career fair.
+Prepare a "generic" resume, without a focused objective, that can be used for other employers you talk to at the career fair.
 (Bring extra copies!)

-Develop a three-minute "commercial" about yourself that will briefly, but enthusiastically, show employers your strengths, skills, experience and interests.
+Develop a three minute "commercial" about yourself that will briefly, but enthusiastically, show employers your strengths, skills, experience and interests.